githubtraining/communicating-using-markdown/README.md

 - Use Markdown to add lists, images, and links in a comment or text file
 - Determine where and how to use Markdown in a GitHub repository

-This course has a dedicated message board on the [GitHub Community]({{ communityBoard }}) website.
+This course has a dedicated message board on the <a href="{{ communityBoard }}">GitHub Community</a> website.
 If you want to discuss this course with GitHub Trainers or other participants create a post over there.
 The message board can also be used to troubleshoot any issue you encounter while taking this course.